-The seeds of this special collaboration were planted in August of 2011 when the WCC conducted its first cultural exchange to Wilmington’s Sister Cities of Fulda, Germany and Nemours, France.
-This exchange was facilitated by Tina Betz, then President of Cityfest, after she visited Fulda as a member of Mayor James M. Baker’s delegation.
-Together with Sister Cities and WCC staff, Ms. Betz helped develop a relationship between the Youth Chamber Orchestra of Fulda, Germany and the WCC.
+The seeds of this special collaboration were planted in August of 2011 when the WCC conducted its first cultural exchange to Wilmington’s Sister Cities of Fulda, Germany to visit the Youth Chamber Orchestra of Fulda, Germany.
 The members of the Fulda Youth Orchestra work diligently to uphold the highest standards of musical performance.
-The organization is widely recognized in the Fulda region for their commitment to musical education.
+The organization is widely recognized in the Fulda region for its commitment to musical education.
 In the same vein, the WCC has established a reputation for excellence and opportunity for young people of the Wilmington region.

 The success of that exchange marked the beginning of a long-term effort to regularly expose the youth of Wilmington to the global community while serving as representatives of the best that the city has to offer.
 “Many choirs tour, but this kind of cultural exchange goes a step further,” explains WCC’s Artistic Director Kimberly Doucette.
 “By connecting with like-minded ensembles from Wilmington’s sister cities, sharing their homes, and making music together, we are not just making art; we’re fostering lasting friendships and creating experiences that will make our choristers more confident in today’s world.”